Josu Iriondo: Ordination and ministry

 Iriondo was ordained into the priesthood by Bishop Jaime Font y Andreu for the Canons Regular order in San Sebastián, Spain, on December 23, 1962.
 He then served as professor and master of discipline at a Canons Regular seminary and traveled through Europe on duties related to his religious order.
 Iriondo also taught at the National Institute, a regional public high school, where served as school secretary as well.

 Iriondo came to New York in 1968, accepting an invitation for Spanish priests to serve in the Archdiocese of New York.
 He then served as chaplain to the Sisters of the Servants of Mary until 1969, when he became parochial vicar at St. Joseph's Parish in Middletown, New York.
-Iriondo later served as St. Lucy's Parish (1973-1974) and Holy Rosary Parish (1974-1976) in Manhattan.
+Iriondo later served as St. Lucy's Parish (1973-1974) and Holy Rosary Parish (1974-1976) in the East Harlem section of Manhattan.

-Iriondo was named parochial vicar (1976) and then pastor (1978) of Our Savior Parish in the Bronx, New York.
+Iriondo was named parochial vicar (1976) and then pastor (1978) of Our Saviour Parish in the Bronx, New York.
 In 1990, he was appointed director of both the Hispanic Catholic Center and the Charismatic Renewal Movement.
 Iriondo was incardinated, or transferred, from the Canons Regular Order into the Archdiocese of New York on December 4, 1996, and named vicar for Hispanics in 1997.
 Iriondo became pastor of St. Anthony of Padua Parish in 2001.